 Futureproof: Security Aesthetics and the Management of Life (Duke University Press, 2020), co-edited with Hudson McFann and Daniel Goldstein, examines security as a sensory domain shaped by affect and image as much as rationalities and rules.
 It insists that security must be studied through the menace of walls as much as the engineering principles that go into their making, redirecting focus from hard infrastructures and visible technologies toward what we term security aesthetics.

 A new book project, tentatively titled “Bad Air: Life Exposed in the Climate of Crisis,” uses the challenges of extreme air pollution exposure in Delhi, "the world's most air-polluted city" (WHO 2014), to expose the ethics of the Anthropocene to the challenge of postcolonial justice.
-Through different analytical "suspensions" – including calibration, precipitation, respiration, and sublimation – I ask what new social compositions become possible when life is imagined and fought over atmospherically.
-Individual chapters focus, inter alia, on the history of racialized pulmonary medicine, the extension of residential models of segregation into new "premium atmospheres" in gated communities and schools, the city as air conditioner, the caste/class habitus of atmospheric attunement, and new claims to atmospheric citizenship.
+The book asks how new patterns in urban planning call for an atmospheric reconsideration of the city.
+Individual chapters focus, inter alia, on the history of racialized pulmonary medicine, the extension of residential models of segregation into new "premium atmospheres" in gated communities, the city as air conditioner, and new claims to atmospheric citizenship.

 Ph.D.
 University of California, Berkeley.
 2010.